By Faye M Smith

 "Sometimes dreams can be your subconscious mind's way of processing difficult emotions," says clinical sexologist Lucy Rowett.
 "At other times they can be a sign of something that isn't being expressed or a need that's not being met."

 Learning to understand what your mind is trying to tell you while you’re asleep can be revealing and, at times, helpful.
+Just like common nightmares, there are some common dreams we all have.

 Here's everything you need to know about the meaning of dreams and the most common ones explained...